13 Signs It's Time For You To Move Away To A New City, Because There Are So Many Reasons For A Fresh Start

 You don’t agree with the typical points of view of your state

 This is a biggie: some areas, for instance, are such a mix of progressive and traditionally-minded people that you really never know which you're talking to until you've accidentally offended someone.
 My experience in Nashville was very much this way.
-There is a huge divide in the city on important social issues like gay marriage and abortion, and sometimes when the intolerant half is louder than the tolerant one.
+There is a huge divide in the city on important social issues, and sometimes the intolerant half is louder than the tolerant one.
 And although I'm all for sticking around and fighting the good fight where it most needs fighting, it can be too upsetting to live in a place where people have drastically different views than you, or where you're surrounded by mindsets and moral codes that feel unshakably problematic to you.
 Just because someone is entitled to their opinion doesn't mean you have to stick around and hear it.

 You are too cold/too hot/generally can’t take the weather anymore